June 10, 2022

 What Happens After You Are Arrested for Assault?

 A person can get arrested for an assault charge as a misdemeanor or a felony.
-A person is guilty of an Assault in a Third Degree (misdemeanor) when he causes physical injury to another person with the intent to cause such injury, recklessly, or negligently by means of a deadly […]
+A person is guilty of Assault in a Third Degree (misdemeanor) when he causes physical injury to another person with the intent to cause such injury, recklessly, or negligently by means of a deadly weapon […]

 December 28, 2021